phbouchet/ViT-pytorch/README.md

 ### 3. Evaluate Model
 ```
-python3 main.py --mode eval --expt experiments/hymenoptera_pretrain.json --ckpt_path checkpoint/your_model.ckpt
+python3 main.py --mode eval --expt experiments/hymenoptera_pretrain_R50-ViT-B_16.json --ckpt_path checkpoint/your_model.ckpt
 ```

 ## Results
-The model was trained and evaluated on the Hymenoptera dataset, for classification of images of ants or bees for a total of 25 epochs, with a batch size of 8 for each experiment.
-Experiments were run on a NVIDIA GeForce GTX 1650 GPU, with 4GB of VRAM.
-The specific model configs for each experiment can be found in the `experiment/` folder.
+The model was trained and evaluated on the Hymenoptera dataset for the binary classification of ants and bees.
+Training was conducted for a total of 25 epochs with a batch size of 8 per experiment.
+All experiments were performed on an NVIDIA GeForce GTX 1650 GPU with 4GB of VRAM.
+Optimization was carried out using Stochastic Gradient Descent (SGD) with a learning rate of $3 \cdot 10^{-2}$, employing a WarmupCosine learning rate scheduler.
+Detailed specifications and configurations for each experiment are documented in the `experiment/` directory., with WarmupCosine scheduler.

 The "Pretrain" column in this table refers to if this model was instantiated with the imagenet21k pre-train + imagenet2012 fine-tuning weights.

 |    Model     |  Pretrain   | Patch Size | Resolution |   ↑ Accuracy  |    F1-score    |    AUC    |  time   |
 |:------------:|:-----------:|:----------:|:----------:|:-------------:|:--------------:|:---------:|:-------:|